vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

     * I have exceeded the conditional minimum for personal projects for the week by at least 2 hours.

+    NOTE: For personal chores tasks that are at a quarterly or lower frequency, it's fine to do them on weekends even under ordinary conditions, but I should still consider shifting them around (to the extent that there's flexibility) and make sure to both meet my conditional minimum on personal projects *and* get the uninterrupted time for the kinds of tasks within personal projects that benefit from such time.

   * For non-scheduled/exploratory building and research work on my health, that falls under personal chores, I should try as much as possible to do them during the week, particularly on Wednesday and